yasufum/spp-tmp/docs/guides/setup/getting_started.rst

 ~~~~~~~~~~~~~~~

 You need to install Python for using usertools of DPDK or SPP controller.
-DPDK and SPP support both of Python2 and 3.
+DPDK supports both of Python2 and 3.
 Howevrer, Python2 will not be maintained after 2020 and SPP is going to update
 only supporting Python3.

+In SPP, it supports both of Python2 and 3 without spp-ctl currently, but is
+going to support only Python3 before the end of 2019.

 Binding Network Ports to DPDK